Shad47486/Cyber-Sec-Tool-Concepts-Framworks/README.md

-## This is a repor that contains codes, scripts, Installion guides for different Security tools
+## This is a repo that contains codes, scripts, Installion guides for different Security tools

 Contains:
 Enum4linux,